____________________________________________________________________________

 have a visualized chart with the plan

-for the day; if there is a change that
+for the day; if there is a change that will be made for the day, alert the student in advance; be as organized as possible

 - give more detailed instructions in

-to keep to the same instructional format.
+academics (where needed) and social skills which include a summary.
+Try to keep to the same instructional format.

 - Provide a “safe area” for a student